rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/04-source-code-and-image-repos.rst

 Writing your artifact control playbook
 ````````````````````````````````````````

-With your roles in place, you're ready to deploy GOGS, MariaDB, and the container registry on your control node.
+With your roles in place, you're ready to deploy :gogs:`GOGS<>`, :mariadb:`MariaDB<>`, and the container registry on your control node.
 To do this, your playbook will need to reference the roles you just created.
 In your ``playbook`` directory, create a file named ``deploy_artifacts.yml`` with the following contents.

 .. code-block:: yaml